am-steph/wayscript-login-helper/index.md

 7. Copy the text output from the console
    ![](https://imgur.com/eWP1OyO.png)

+Add a `#` immediately after the first cookie and paste the second cookie, no quotations and no spaces.

+Do not log out of any account to grab another cookie, just open incognito and get cookie and close browser.

  - Remove any quotation marks "" at the front or end of the text
     - Go back to the MiHoYo event website.
 You may close the tab but do not click the "Log Out" button because it may cause your cookie to expire.
     - **IF YOU WANT TO CHECK-IN MULTIPLE GENSHIN ACCOUNTS:**